Ministry of Defence (Spain): Chain of Command

 King Philip VI is the current Captain General of the Armed Forces.

-The Chain of Command of the military is regulated in the National Defence Organic Act of 2005.
+The chain of command of the military is regulated in the 2005 National Defence Organic Act.

-Like the Constitution, the law recognizes the Monarch as the supreme commander of the Armed Forces.
+Like the Constitution, this organic law recognizes the Monarch as the supreme commander of the Armed Forces, with the rank of captain general.
 The Government is the body in charge of establishing the defence policy as well as control of the military administration.
 The Prime Minister is the civilian authority in command of the Armed Forces.
-The Minister of Defence, under the authority of the Prime Minister, control the Armed Forces and establish the military policy.
-The Chief of the Defence Staff (JEMAD) is the fourth military authority, in charge over the operative command of the Armed Forces.
-After the Chief of the Defence Staff are the Chief of Staff of the different branches.
+The Minister of Defence, under the authority of the prime minister, control the Armed Forces and establish the military policy.
+The Chief of the Defence Staff (Jefe del Estado Mayor de la Defensa, JEMAD) is the fourth military authority, in charge over the operative command of the Armed Forces.
+After the JEMAD are the chiefs of staff of the armies, who manage their respective branch and keep it organized and prepared.

-The Parliament is the responsible for authorising the signing of military treaties, approving the defence laws and military budgets and authorize the Sovereign to declare war and to make peace.
-In particular, the Congress is responsible for authorising the use of the Armed Forces abroad in missions that are not of national interest, if they are of national interest, the Government can use them without authorization but communicating it to the Congress.
+The Parliament is the responsible for authorising the signing of military treaties, approving the defence laws and military budgets and authorize the Sovereign to declare war or to make peace.
+In particular, the Congress of Deputies is responsible for authorising the use of the Armed Forces abroad in missions that are not of national interest; if they are of national interest, the Government can use them without authorization but informing Congress.